 Community transport fills the gaps left by most public transport services.
 It is there to help people who:

-There are three different types of community transport schemes in Fenland, which are:
+There are three different types of community transport schemes in Fenland.

-Group Hire is where voluntary groups, community groups, clubs and not-for-profit organisations can hire vehicles with a driver supplied.
-If you are a group or society that requires some transport for a day outing, to an event or to enable people to get to your venue, group hire services may be an option for you.
-Group hire in Fenland is provided by FACT who have an extensive fleet of wheelchair accessible vehicles.
-For further details contact FACT on their website or by calling 01354 661234
+Group Hire is where voluntary groups, community groups, clubs and not-for-profit organisations can hire vehicles with a driver.
+This is a good option if you are a group or society that needs transport for a day outing or to get people to your venue.

 Group Hire in Fenland is provided by FACT.
 They have a fleet of wheelchair accessible vehicles.
 For more information, visit the FACT website or call 01354 661234.

 Community Car Schemes are for people who have difficulty using public transport or have no access to public transport.
 They offer organised door-to-door lifts for people who have no other way of making essential medical or social journeys.

 Schemes are run by volunteers a bit like a taxi service.
 Passengers pay toward the cost of their journey and there is a minimum charge.

 All journeys depend on driver availability.
 Passengers are asked to give as much notice as possible (at least 24-48 hours).